WetHat/MarkdownToHtml/markdown/2.3.1/Convert-MarkdownToHTML.md

 <blockquote>

 Optional directory containing the html template file `md-template.html` and its resources.
-If no template directory is specified, a default factory-installed template is used.
+If no template directory is specified, the factory-installed default template is used.
 For information about creating custom templates see [`New-HTMLTemplate`](New-HTMLTemplate.md).

+---

 Parameter Property         | Value
 --------------------------:|:----------